Anglo Arabic Senior Secondary School

-The Anglo Arabic Senior Secondary School, or more commonly Anglo Arabic School, is a co-educational government aided school in New Delhi, India.
+The Anglo Arabic Senior Secondary School, or more commonly Anglo Arabic School, is a co-educational government aided school in Old Delhi, India.
 The school is managed by Delhi Education Society.
-The Vice Chancellor of Jamia Millia Islamia Najma Akhtar is the Chairperson of Delhi Education Society and Prof. Dr. Asad Malik is the manager of the school.
-The Principal of the school is Mr. Mohd Wasim Ahmad.
+The Vice Chancellor of Jamia Millia Islamia Najma Akhtar is the Chairperson of Delhi Education Society and Asad Malik is the manager of the school.
+The Principal of the school is Mohd Wasim Ahmad.
 It was founded in 1696 by Ghazi ud-Din Khan Feroze Jung I.